The Best Rivers In Ontario For Trout And Steelhead

 Both the OMNR and the Toronto Conservation Authority need to get their head out of the sand and use modern fish management practices to improve and protect such a great river in an area with so many people.

-Trout may be kept in this river but we strongly urge all anglers to release their trout to help grow this fishery to its full potential again.
+Trout may be kept in this river, but we strongly urge all anglers to release their trout to help this fishery grow to its full potential again.

 Fishing The Credit River